muratk5n/thirdwave/en/index.md

 ---

+Lack of understanding will get you in harder problems.
 The real world is not a constrained, finite-space Go board.
 It is messy.
 That's why neural net based cars still [cannot drive](https://futurism.com/experts-alarmed-tesla-fsd).

 ---